A Mid-Career Switch Into The Financial Advisory Industry

 Unfortunately, a switch this late in life is probably going to significantly affect your finances.
 Even if you do find a job before you resign, your new salary is likely to be lower than what you were making in your previous job.
 And if you aren’t able to secure a job before resigning, you need to think long and hard about how long your savings can keep you afloat.

-Besides your savings, you will also need to review your monthly spending to make sure you are able to adapt to this change without causing too much stress financially on yourself and the people you are responsible for.
+Besides your savings, you will also need to review your monthly spending to make sure you are able to adapt to this change without causing too much stress on yourself financially and the people you are responsible for.
 If you will need to pay for exams for the necessary qualifications to make the switch, ensure you are financially able to do so before making any commitments.

 The worst thing that can happen is that you run out of money before you can finish what you started.